Chaser2143/CS260/README.md

 For this deliverable, I added the JS foundations for the future implementations on the site.

 - **Login Support** - I saved the username and password from the login page into the user's local storage as a user object, and moved them on to the budget console page.
 In the future, I can change these to be verified in the DB before moving them onward.
-- **Interaction Logic Support** - Expense objects are created and loaded into local storage from the quick expense page.
-Budget objects are nade when you create a budget (Place holder still present on console.html).
-Login page also calls a web service which greets the user in a new language.
+- **Interaction Logic Support** - Expense objects are created and loaded into local storage on budgets from the quick expense page **Make sure to get the budget number right, or it won't add to that budget**.
+Budget objects are made when you create a budget, and are dynamically loaded on the console page.
-- **Websocket Support** - Implemented proper class structure to facilitate updating in realtime.
-I also made the budget views editable with a double click, so in the future this can update the objects in real time.
-- Because of the design of users, budgets, and expenses dynamically loading, every change will automatically be reflected when the user loads the page.
-So if multiple people (a couple) share an account, they will both always see updated information in realtime.
+- **Websocket Support** - Placeholder Interval function in src/main.js which mimics different logins at the bottom of the console page.
 - **Future Database Support** - Every place where I put something into local storage will eventually go into a database (User Info, Expenses, and Budgets/Categories in the future).
-Everything I put into local storage is organized into a class of some kind, which will interact well and keep everything organized as it needs to be.

 ## Services Deliverable
 - (Required) Simon Service deployed to your production environment (simon.snatchsolutions.click)
 - (Required) A link to your GitHub startup repository prominently displayed on your application's home page (Linked via the icon in the bottom right corner)

-**Create an HTTP service using Node.js and Express**
+- **Create an HTTP service using Node.js and Express**
   - My server file is index.js
-**Frontend served up using express static middleware**
+- **Frontend served up using express static middleware**
-- Done using the public folder, specifically with a default call to index.html when someone searches the domain **Your frontend calls third party service endpoint**
+  - Done using the public folder, specifically with a default call to index.html when someone searches the domain
+- **Your frontend calls third party service endpoint**
-- The Welcome Screen on Login calls and endpoint to get a greeting in a different language **Backend Service Endpoints**
+  - The Welcome Screen on Login calls and endpoint to get a greeting in a different language
+- **Backend Service Endpoints**
   - Accessible through '/api/'
     -'/budgets/' lists all budgets (also shown in local storage) -'/budget/' adds a budget to all budgets (easiest through the create a budget button on the console) -'/expense/' adds an expense to the budget with the matching budget number (easiest through the add Expense button, make sure to add to the right number or it won't show up)
-**Frontend Calls to my Service Endpoints**
+- **Frontend Calls to my Service Endpoints**
   -The console "create a budget" button takes the user to a form to make a budget.
 The budget is submitted to my '/api/budget/' endpoint to add it to all of my budgets.
   -The console "add expense" buttons takes the user to a form to make an expense. **Make sure to get the budget number right.** The expense is submitted to my '/api/expense' endpoint to add it to the corresponding budget.